Lewandowski Hits 15th Goal Of Season As Bayern Stay Top - UrduPoint

 After scoring six goals in his previous two games, Dortmund striker Erling Braut Haaland was held in check, squandering a golden chance to equalise just before the whistle.

-"Cologne were very well organised and we weren't patient enough," said Dortmund boss Favre.

-"We needed a bit more tempo and there wasn't enough movement." - Nagelsmann fumes - Leipzig climbed to second after a 2-1 home win over plucky strugglers Arminia Bielefeld.
+Leipzig climbed above Dortmund to second, two points behind Bayern, thanks to a 2-1 home win over plucky strugglers Arminia Bielefeld.

-Leipzig head coach Julian Nagelsmann described it as their "worst performance this season".

 Manchester City loanee Angelino gave Leipzig a first-half lead after a superb pass by 18-year-old Lazar Samardzic split the Bielefeld defence.